amirmasoudabdol/Bilbo/docs/hacking-strategies/optional-stopping.md

 At each attempt, researcher reaches to [data strategy](/data-strategies.md) and request `num` new observations for each group.
 Data strategy returns exactly `num` new observations from the same distribution that been used to initialize the Experiment.
 For instance, if we have configured a [graded response model](/data-strategies.md#graded-response-model) as our population, each newly generated observation will be calculated exactly based on the given model, e.g., Rasch Model.

-After adding new observations, all statistics, tests, and effects will be recalled and Researcher continue to evaluate the `stopping_condition`, if there is any.
-If stopping condition is satisfied, Researcher quits the algorithm, and moves to the defined **selection → decision** sequence.
+After adding new observations, all statistics, tests, and effects will be recalled and the Researcher continue to evaluate the `stopping_condition`, if there is any.
+If stopping condition is satisfied, the Researcher quits the algorithm, and moves to the defined **selection → decision** sequence.

 The configuration below showcases a sample implementation of optional stopping as it has been used in [Maassen](/examples/esther_first_year.md) simulation.